Lenddo/ruby-lenddo/README.md

 ## Service Client

-The `ServiceClient` allows client to send extra information or retrieve the scoring, verification, and decision results from Lenddo.
+The `ServiceClient` allows the client to send extra information or retrieve the scoring, verification, and decision results from Lenddo.
 To use run `require 'lenddo/service_client'`

 ### Get a Score